FJNel/book-project/api/api-docs.md

 - The role, email and password fields cannot be updated via this endpoint:
  - To update the role: Requires admin privileges and must be done via the dedicated admin endpoint.
  - To update the email: Requires re-verification and must be done via a dedicated endpoint.
- - To update the password: Must be done via the password reset flow.
+ - To update the password: Must be done via the password reset flow (`auth/request-password-reset` and `auth/reset-password`) on the front-end.
+ - To disable the account: Use the `DELETE /users/me` endpoint.
 - The response will include the updated user profile information.

 ### Examples